 IT’s job isn’t complete once the software has been installed, but when your new ERP productively integrates with your existing technology, people, and operations.

-To increase employee buy-in, IT should work with your leadership team to clearly communicate why the change is being made, how it will help improve their everyday work life, and what to expect during each transition step.
-In addition, once the software has been implemented, it’s important to ensure training and support are available for current and future employees, so their questions are answered.
-They can use the new ERP as expected.
+To increase employee buy-in, IT should work with your leadership team to communicate why the change is being made, how it will help improve their everyday work life, and what to expect during each transition step.
+In addition, once the software has been implemented, it’s important to ensure training and support are available for current and future employees so their questions are answered.
+Then, they can use the new ERP as expected.

-To successfully implement a new ERP, you need various technical skill sets to research, design, implement, train on, support, and roll out the new solution with minimal business disruptions and unexpected costs.
+To successfully implement a new ERP, you need various technical skill sets to research, design, implement, train, support, and roll out the new solution with minimal business disruptions and unexpected costs.
 If you don’t have the expertise available for every step in the process, you’re setting yourself up for future headaches.

 If you’re ready to take the first steps in implementing a new solution, talk to our IT consultation team to recommend the best path to move forward.